muff1n36/muff1n36/README.md

 * 🧠  I'm learning website developing and learning Illustrator!
 * 🤝  I'm open to collaborating on any non-vector graphics work atm.
-* ⚡  You've heard the rumors, yes, I'm gay.
+* 🐾  You've heard the rumors, yes, I'm a furry.

 ### Skills